Chapter One. Murder in Moonlight

 The two cars screeched around a turn.
 You could hear laughter—two boys, two girls—as the cars left the main road and streaked with stabbing headlights down a side road.

 The dark back road was narrow.
-It took them deeper and deeper into a forest owned by the utility companies and populated mainly by the ghosts of long-ago Native Americans who lived here, maybe as long ago as when sabertooth cats still prowled after Ice Age prey.
+It took them deeper and deeper into a forest owned mainly by utility companies; and mostly populated by the ghosts of long-ago Native Americans who lived theremaybe as long ago as when sabertooth cats still prowled after Ice Age prey.
 The kids respected the past, but that was all so long ago.
-As the saying goes, that was then, and this was now.
+As the saying goes: that was then, and this is now.
 These kids were living in the moment, glad to be graduating, happy to have all been accepted to good colleges.
 What could go wrong?
 They had absolutely no idea that someone was following them.
 Someone knew of their plans for the evening, and had a different idea.
 A very, very different set of ideas and way of looking at things.

 The cars flashed past in the bright moonlight, echoing with laughter.
 Leaves swirled like a cloud, fragrant with the forest's fungus and dampness, a smell of the very earth.